besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuesfilter.md

    Maximum longitude of the bounding box (North-East).
 A maximum of 3 decimal floating points are allowed (≈ 111 meter).
 This will be enforced starting from September 1st, 2021.  `lng_max` must be combined with `lng_min`, `lat_min` and `lat_max`.
 The bounding box cannot be combined with the circle parameters.
 Either a combination of a `lat`, `lng`, with a `radius` or `lat_min`, `lng_min`, `lat_max`, and `lng_max` is required.
   &nbsp;
 - **price_min** `int` <span style="color:blue">OPTIONAL</span>
    Minimum price level for a venue.
 Range `1` to `5`.
-Not all venues have a price level.
-Using `price_min` filters out all venues without a price level.
+Not all venues have a price level, indicated as `0`.
+Using `price_min` WILL filter out all venues without a price level.
   &nbsp;
 - **price_max** `int` <span style="color:blue">OPTIONAL</span>
    Maximum price level for a venue.
 Range `1` to `5`.
-Not all venues have a price level.
-Using `price_max` filters out all venues without a price level.
+Not all venues have a price level, indicated as `0`.
+Using `price_max` will NOT filter out all venues without a price level.
   &nbsp;
 - **rating_min** `float` <span style="color:blue">OPTIONAL</span>
    Minimum rating for a venue.
 Possible values are `2.0, 2.5, 3.0, 3.5, 4.0, 4.5`.
+Venues without a rating (0) will NOT be returned when applying this filter.
   &nbsp;
 - **rating_max** `float` <span style="color:blue">OPTIONAL</span>
    Maximum rating for a venue.
 Possible values are `2.0, 3.0, 3.5, 4.0, 4.5, 5.0`.
+Venues without a rating (0) WILL be returned when applying this filter.
   &nbsp;
 - **reviews_min** `int` <span style="color:blue">OPTIONAL</span>
    Minimum number of reviews for a venue.
 Minimum value `0`.